Bhawani Singh Rajawat

 Bhawani Singh Rajawat (born 5 September 1955, Hanotia) is a Bharatiya Janata Party politician from the Indian state of Rajasthan.
-He won the 2013 Rajasthan Legislative Assembly election from Ladpura Constituency of Kota district.
+He won the 2013 Rajasthan Legislative Assembly election from Ladpura Assembly constituency of Kota district.
 He had also won the previous elections of 2008.
 He was suspended for a year in 2011 after hurling a shoe at the Indian National Congress MLA Raghu Sharma in the state Assembly.